akka-js/shocon/README.md

 ## Usage

-add this lines to your build.sbt
+Add these lines to your build.sbt

 Scala project:
 ```scala